A pruned dynamic programming algorithm to recover the best segmentations with $1$ to $K_{max}$ change-points

-We download the publicly available $GSE17359$ project from the GEO database.
-This data set is composed of $18$ SNP (single Nucleotide Polymorphism) array experiments.
+We download the publicly available $GSE17359$ project from Gene Expression Omnibus (GEO: {http://www.ncbi.nlm.nih.gov/geo/}).
+This data set is made of SNP (Single Nucleotide Polymorphism) array experiments.
 SNP arrays enable the study of DNA copy number gains and losses along the genome.
-For this kind of data a multiple change-point detection procedure based on the quadratic loss is often used (\cite{PRL05}).
-For each SNP array experiment there are two signals of a million points (CNV and SNP) that were analyzed separately.
-The mean run-time were respectively of $101$ (CNV) and $103$ (SNP) seconds.
-The maximum number of intervals stored by the pruned DP algorithm is summarized in Figure \ref{fig:numberofintervals} right.
+For this kind of sequence, a multiple change-point model based on the quadratic loss is often used \citep{picard2005statistical}.
+This model has been shown to reach state of the art performances \citep{lai2005comparative, hocking2013learning}.

-\paragraph{}Overall it can be seen that the pruned DP algorithm recovers the optimal solution in a drastically reduced amount of time compared to the classical DP algorithm.
-This can be explain by the very small number of candidates stored by the algorithm (see Figure \ref{fig:numberofintervals}).
-More importantly it is able to retrieve this solution in a reasonable amount of time even for large signals and can be used in practise for example to analyse large SNP profiles.